 Cordoba C12 Guitar (review link) $2000-$2600 USD

 All the goodies.
-Modern design elements include a lattice braced top and raised fingerboard (not much though) for easy playability when accessing upper frets.
-It’s loud and fairly well balanced.
-If you are young concert player or just want a high quality instrument for an affordable price you should buy this as it will keep in in the game next to more expensive guitars.
+Modern design elements include a lattice braced top and raised fingerboard for easy playability when accessing upper frets.
+It’s fairly loud and well balanced.
+If you are young concert player or just want a high quality instrument for an affordable price you should buy this as it will keep in in the game.

 Saers Guitar A90 Review – $2500-2800 USD